shopsys/shopsys/docs/extensibility/framework-extensibility.md

 ```
 - **Once again, static analysis is not aware of the extension.**
 #### Solution
-To fix this, you don't need to override the method or property, you just need to add proper `@method` and `@property` annotations to your class:
+You don't need to override the method or property to fix this.
+You just need to add proper `@method` and `@property` annotations to your class:
 ```diff
 namespace App\Model\Product;